inside.ewu.edu

 PSYC 344.
 INTRODUCTION TO THE HELPING PROFESSIONS.
 4 Credits.

-This course provides students with an introduction to a wide variety of helping professions with essential ideas and information pertaining to the work of helping professionals.
+Provides an introduction to a wide variety of helping professions with essential ideas and information pertaining to the work of helping professionals.
 Content addresses the helping professions, their specializations, histories, ethics, communication skills, potential challenges to professional effectiveness in the helping professions, and models of problem solving for those working in the helping professions.

 PSYC 359.
 HUMAN SEXUALITY.
 5 Credits.